bbohling/bb-site/content/posts/2019-06-02-take-control-online-presence.md

 ### Final Thought

-Having gone through this process, I find it extremely interesting how similar it is to my role as an Enterprise Architect.
+Having gone through this process, I found it extremely interesting how similar it is to my role as an Enterprise Architect.